 Our woodworking services are totally custom.
 We work with the client to create beautiful, unique designs that work with the style of the context.

 In the case of the rolling door to the left, our clients requested barn wood material which was to exist in a very modern bathroom.
 Our approach involved book-matching planks of 100+ year old chestnut for the thin, .675” thick door panel and required 1.125” thick frame.
 We harvested the lumber for this door from a barn outside of Richmond and was air dried for one year, kiln dried for 10 days then re-milled into elegant modern material.
 The finish involved a mixture of white/grey stain custom mix and flat-sheen spar varnish (boat paint).

-Contact us today to talk more about the scope of our capabilities with wood.
+Contact us today to talk more about the scope of our capabilities with wood and metal.
 If you have a project in mind, we can certainly help design and build your vision.

 Whether the project requires minor surface refinishing or complete rebuilds, we can handle the task.

 In the case of the George Nelson for Herman Miller secretary desk shown on the right, we were faced with a massive project.
 The piece had been painted two-tone in latex paint varying over several years, colors and with multiple layers.
 Even the aluminum pulls had gobs of paint on them.
 Unfortunately, the piece was designed to sit on a slatted bench that no longer existed.
 That left the client with few options to keep the piece as original as possible as a new bench wasn’t in the budget.
 After much deliberation, tapered hairpin legs and an original clear finish was requested.
 Fast foreword over 20 hours of paint stripping and veneer repair, the piece was finally preserved with its fresh nitrocellulose lacquer finish.
 This piece now has a finish that will last the owners 30 or more years with no care.

 The danish chair in the photo got re-glued and refinished.
 The original vinyl seat was somehow kept in outstanding condition.